pojntfx/networked-linux-memsync/docs/notes.md

 ### Delta Synchronization

+- Traditionally, when files are synchronized between hosts, the entire file is transfered
+- Delta synchronization is a technique that intents to instead transfer only the part of the file that has changed
+- Can lead to reduced network and I/O overhead
 - The probably most popular tool for file synchronization like this is rsync
 - When the delta-transfer algorithm for rsync is active, it computes the difference between the local and the remote file, and then synchronizes the changes
 - The delta sync algorithm first does file block division